 Reports to the Board on Hospitality activities including:

-9. Make reservations at Rusty Moose or other restaurant for dinner with Guest Speaker.
+- Make reservations for dinner with Guest Speaker.

 Day of Meeting: